-Mr. Lam is currently an independent non-executive director of Far East Consortium International Limited and Pacific On Line Limited, both of which are listed on the Stock Exchange.
-On June 2, 2020, he resigned as an independent non-executive director of China Agri-Industries Holdings Limited, which was a listed company on the Stock Exchange until the listing of its shares thereon was withdrawn voluntarily on 23 March 2020.
-On 18 January 2022, he resigned as an independent non-executive director of Genting Hong Kong Limited.
+Mr. Lam is currently an executive director of Quam Plus International Financial Limited.
+He is also an independent non-executive director of Far East Consortium International Limited and Pacific Online Limited.
+He is also a non-executive director of Sunac China Holdings Limited.
+All these companies are listed on the Hong Kong Stock Exchange.
+On 18 January 2022, he resigned as an independent non-executive director of Genting Hong Kong Limited whose shares were delisted on the main board of the Hong Kong Stock Exchange on 16 May 2023.